 Dez was a Commission member for The Archbishop of Canterbury & York’s Commission on Families and Households and currently sits on the Clinks ‘Reducing Reoffending Third Sector Advisory Board’ that advises HMPPS on reducing reoffending and tackling issues around disproportionality.

-Dez has diverse experiences of working with young and vulnerable people in both the formal and informal sector, he developed & led a large dynamic Youth Ministry in East London for 13 years and gained experience developing Teams and Leaders that have gone on to become Community Communicators.
-In previous years Dez worked as a sessional Chaplain in HMP ISIS and for a year volunteered at HMP Pentonville as a counsellor.
-During his training as a Therapist Dez wrote an AQA accredited mentoring course that seeks to address desistance for people in contact with the CJS with a specialist lens in how to support those from black and racially minoritised communities.
-The course is appraised by the Youth Justice Board as “Effective Practice” alongside Spark2Life’s Group and 1:1 mentoring programmes.
+In previous years, Dez worked as a sessional Chaplain in HMP ISIS and volunteered for a year at HMP Pentonville as a Counsellor.
+During his training as a Therapist, Dez wrote an AQA accredited mentoring course that seeks to address desistance for people in contact with the CJS with a specialist lens on how to support those from black and racially minoritised communities.
+The course is appraised by the Youth Justice Board as "Effective Practice" alongside Spark2Life’s Group and 1:1 mentoring programmes.

 Dez also leads culturally competent training on ACEs and delivers our Trauma Awareness Training to Professionals and for parents, business owners, faith leaders & adult members of the community who want to improve their relationships and interactions with young people in the community.

 Dez leads the Spark2Life Team which is made up of people from diverse backgrounds - each with unique life experiences.
 He encourages and provides opportunities of employment for those who have been involved in criminal activity with lived experience of the CJS.